Youngerman Center for Communication Disorders

 Call (716) 673-3203 to reach the Youngerman Center

-The Henry C. Youngerman Center for Communication Disorders is currently open to the members of the campus and to the public/community, and offering Audiology and Speech-Language services (in-person, telepractice).
-Our preschool program is currently suspended, with plans for reopening at a future date.
+The Henry C. Youngerman Center for Communication Disorders is open to the members of the campus and to the public/community, and offers Audiology and Speech-Language services (in-person, telepractice).
+Masks are required, per the CDC and New York State Department of Health recommendations.
 The Youngerman Center Stroke/Head Injury Support Group is not currently meeting.

 The Youngerman Center for Communication Disorders supports equitable treatment of clients.
 No individual shall be discriminated against based upon race or ethnicity, religion, age, gender, disability, or sexual orientation.
 We provide all services in a manner consistent with the American Speech-Language-Hearing Association Code of Ethics.